andynapoleon/GoMicroservices/README.md

 This ongoing project showcases microservices that perform various tasks, enabling an understanding of concepts like communication, scalability, and orchestration in a distributed environment.

-_Almost done!
-Currently in the process of deploying to Docker Swarms and Kubernetes❗_

 ### Microservices

 - **Front-End**: Serves the UI for user interactions (mostly just endpoint testing).
 - **Authentication**: Manages user logins (simple bcrypt-hashed password checking).
 - **Logging**: Tracks and stores application logs for monitoring.